noseapp/noseapp/docs/index.rst

 Motivation
 ==========

 Why noseapp?
-What i can to get from usage?
+What i can get from usage?

 Background Initialization
 -------------------------

 application -> extensions -> suites -> test cases

 Flexibility and control
 -----------------------